 Scratching an itch through the scalp to the brain, by Atul Gawande

 This beautifully produced short video neatly summarizes many of the key points of the content of this article.
 It is produced by the Hunter Integrated Pain Service (HIPS), an Australian government agency.
-I have a few quibbles with the treatment advice provided, which I will discuss below.
+I have quibbles with the advice they give — some nitpicking on that below.

-Another fine video “summary” of a totally different sort: this genuinely funny and entertaining TED talk about a snake bite and pain neurology.
-No, really, you will actually laugh — it’s like stand-up comedy.
-Australia’s Lorimer Moseley (quote above), Professor of Clinical Neurosciences and tireless pain researcher, is one of the best public speakers I’ve ever seen — a must-watch for anyone with chronic pain, and the professionals who care for them.
+Another fine video “summary” of a different sort: this hilarious TED talk about a snake bite and pain neurology.
+No, really, you will actually laugh!
+It’s like stand-up comedy.
+Australia’s Lorimer Moseley, Professor of Clinical Neurosciences and tireless pain researcher, is one of the best public speakers I’ve ever seen — a must-watch for anyone with chronic pain, and the professionals who care for them.
 Does he say “groovy” just a couple times too many?
 Maybe!
 But it is groovy … mate.

 Ramachandran said that “pain is an opinion” — which sounds like a flaky New Age mind-over-matter theory.
 But Ramachandran is no mystic or guru: he is a neurologist and scientist.
 The passage below, from his book, Phantoms in the Brain, is mainly known for the first handful of words, a brilliantly concise statement of the modern understanding of how pain works.